 Connect the Data

-On the left side of Tableau Desktop, you will the option to connect your data from different sources.
-You can connect your Tableau Desktop with the local file and the server.
+On the left side of Tableau Desktop, you will have the ability to link data sources from various locations – both local files and servers can be connected.

 Connect the data